Slovak government at risk of collapse as rivals call no-confidence vote | Politics

 Slovak government at risk of collapse as rivals call no-confidence vote

 Parliament is due to hold a final vote on the 2023 state budget on Friday.
-Failure to approve it by the year's end would force the government into a provisional budget that could water down its support for people suffering from high energy bills.
-Lawmakers are also due to vote shortly on windfall taxes on the country's main refinery and gas transit firms to support budget revenue.
+Failure to approve would force the government into a provisional budget that could water down its support for people suffering from high energy bills.
+Lawmakers should also vote shortly on windfall taxes on the country's main refinery and gas transit firms to support budget revenue.

 Local media reports said a compromise could be found under which some of the independents support both the government and its budget if the coalition agrees to an early election by next September.
-The next election is currently scheduled for February 2024. ($1 = 0.9526 euros)
+The next election is currently due in February 2024. ($1 = 0.9526 euro)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)